joakimjalden/Harmoino/README.md

 # Harmoino
 The repository contains a minimal example illustrating how to receive commands from a Logitech Harmony remote using an Arduino (or equivalent) and an NRF24L01+ radio chip connected via the SPI interface.
+The repository also includes a bridge between the Harmony remote and an mqtt broker.

 ## What and why
 I created this repository after researching how to repurpose my Harmony remote in a home automation project.
 I always liked the simple (and now discontinued) Harmony remote sold with the Harmony (Smart) Hub.
 It is, in my view, an excellent remote with good ergonomics and battery life.
 I was never similarly fond of the activity-based control schemes used in the Harmony system, so I wanted to repurpose the remote for home automation without involving the hub or Harmony software.
-However, the present repository is designed only to provide a minimal starting point for others to get started with their projects without requiring additional equipment other than the Arduino, the NRF24L01+ chip, and a Harmony remote (and its hub for setup).
+However, the present repository is designed only to provide a minimal starting point for others to get started with their projects without requiring additional equipment other than the Arduino or an ESP32 board, the NRF24L01+ chip, and a Harmony remote (and its hub for setup).
 I initially used a Rohde and Schwarz signal and spectrum analyzer to gather data from packets transmitted between the remote and hub, but this is expensive equipment not readily available.
 Instead, the repository now has most radio parameters built into the code and a simple method to query the Hub for the unique Hub remote nRF24 network address used for the communications.

 ## Usage

-### Connecting the NRF24L01+ to the Arduino
+### Connecting the NRF24L01+ to the Arduino or ESP32 board
-The NRF24L01+ chip needs to be connected to the Arduino via the SPI interface.
+The NRF24L01+ chip needs to be connected to the Arduino or ESP32 via the SPI interface.
 I recommend following the excellent [Simple nRF24L01+ 2.4GHz transceiver demo](https://forum.arduino.cc/t/simple-nrf24l01-2-4ghz-transceiver-demo/405123) by Robin2, which also provides some discussions on troubleshooting.
 The sketches provided with this repository should work with no hardware modification if the CE_PIN and CNS_PIN definitions in the code are set as in the simple nRF24L01+ tutorial.

 ### Retrieve the unique RF24 network address
 One needs to know the unique network address used by the hub and the remote to use the central sketch of the repository.
 This address is unique to any particular pair of remote and hub and can be changed when pairing the remote to a hub.
 While it should be possible to assign the remote to any chosen address, I have not yet researched the protocol sufficiently to know how to do this.
 Instead, one will have to receive the address from the hub.